Connecting the Dots: UV-Bright Companions of Little Red Dots as Lyman-Werner Sources Enabling Direct Collapse Black Hole Formation: Discussion

 \subsection{Metallicities and Sizes}

-In most theoretical models of direct collapse it is assumed that the gas has near-zero metallicity such that H$_2$ cooling is the dominant channel.
+In classical theoretical models of direct collapse it is assumed that the gas has near-zero metallicity such that H$_2$ cooling is the dominant channel.
 Above a critical metallicity of order $\sim10^{-5}\,Z_\odot$, metal-line cooling is expected to induce fragmentation \citep{Begelman1978MNRAS.185..847B}.
 The scenario described here thus predicts that LRDs had near-zero metallicities during collapse.

 Observationally, this expectation appears to be in tension with the properties of at least part of the LRD population.
-Many LRDs show prominent metal emission lines \citep[e.g.][]{Torralba2025, DEugenio2025, Kokorev2025arXiv251107515K, Labbe2024, Lambrides2025arXiv250909607L}, indicating that at least some chemical enrichment has occurred in these systems (although the enriched gas could also come from the UV-bright companion, or other gas in the vicinity).
+Many LRDs show prominent metal emission lines \citep[e.g.,][]{Labbe2024, DEugenio2025, Kokorev2025arXiv251107515K,Lambrides2025arXiv250909607L,Torralba2026A&A...707A..75T}, indicating that at least some chemical enrichment has occurred in these systems (although the enriched gas could also come from the UV-bright companion, or other gas in the vicinity).
 At the same time, other LRDs show evidence for low metallicity \citep{Maiolino2025_pristine, Tripodi2025NatCo..16.9830T}, with some LRD spectra dominated by hydrogen and helium lines and little to no detectable metal emission \citep{Graaff2025_Cliff, Furtak2024}.

 A related prediction concerns sizes.
-The immediate products of collapse, such as supermassive stars (in self-gravitating disks), quasi-stars or “black hole stars,” are expected to be AU/sub-pc scale and thus unresolved by JWST, even when strongly lensed.
+The immediate products of collapse, such as supermassive stars (in self-gravitating disks), quasi-stars, or “black hole stars,” are expected to be very small, with characteristic scales ranging from subparsec to a few parcsecs \citep[e.g.,][]{Pacucci2026arXiv260114368P}, and thus unresolved by JWST, even when strongly lensed.
 In contrast, we measure a wide range of effective sizes for the red components, with a mean effective radius of $\sim$200~pc, consistent with stacked rest-frame optical sizes reported by \citet{Zhang2025}.